awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ## Working with Tags Using the Console<a name="Using_Tags_Console"></a>

-Using the Amazon EC2 console, you can see which tags are in use across all of your Amazon EC2 resources in the same region\.
+Using the Amazon EC2 console, you can see which tags are in use across all of your Amazon EC2 resources in the same Region\.
 You can view tags by resource and by resource type, and you can also view how many items of each resource type are associated with a specified tag\.
 You can also use the Amazon EC2 console to apply or remove tags from one or more resources at a time\.

 For more information about using filters when listing your resources, see [Listing and Filtering Your Resources](Using_Filtering.md)\.